mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 ### 2.1 Check Grid Resolution

-To quickly check the gridded data resolution, use your favorite programming language or netCDF4 utility program (such as [NASA's Panoply](https://www.giss.nasa.gov/tools/panoply/) to view the file's `grid` attribute.
-For example, in Python 3.6:
+To quickly check the gridded data resolution, use your favorite programming language or netCDF4 utility program (such as [NASA's Panoply](https://www.giss.nasa.gov/tools/panoply/) to view the file's `grid` global attribute.

+For example, using Python 3.6:
 ```python
 > from netCDF4 import Dataset
 > f_in = 'gridded-biomassburning_input4MIPs_file.nc'